konstellation-io/kai-sdk/py-sdk/README.md

 ## Development

-- Build the proto files with `make protos`

 - Install the dependencies with `poetry install --group dev`

 If you don't have poetry installed (you must have python 3.11 installed in your system):